Mayank-5362/Basic-To-Do-List/README.md

 # Basic-To-Do-List

-This is the basic to-do-list project using HTML and CSS only.
+This is the basic to-do-list project using HTML, CSS and JavaScript.